acmdas/das_fieldstones/morefieldstones2020.md

 ## Precision
 Saturday, 11 January 2020

-“There’s no sense in being precise when you don’t even know what you’re talking about”—John Von Neumann
+“There’s no sense in being precise when you don’t even know what you’re talking about”—John Von Neumann (unsourced)

 ## Expression
 Saturday, 11 January 2020